-The New Definition of 'Regulated Activity'
+The new definition of Regulated Activity

-An individual is defined as being in Regulated Activity if the following requirements are met when they are participating in:
+An individual is defined as being in Regulated Activity if the following requirements are met if they are participating in:

-An activity which involves:

-Teaching, training, instructing, caring for or supervising children; OR Providing guidance/advice on well-being; OR Driving a vehicle only for children AND It happens frequently (once a week or more often) OR Happens intensively (on 4 or more days in a 30-day period, or overnight) AND The individual carrying out the activity of teaching, training or instructing is then unsupervised.
+An activity which involves: Teaching, training, instructing, caring for or supervising children; OR Providing guidance/advice on well-being; OR Driving a vehicle only for children AND It happens frequently (once a week or more often) OR Happens intensively (on 4 or more days in a 30-day period, or overnight) The individual carrying out the activity of teaching, training or instructing is then unsupervised.

-How to Understand and Use the New Definition of 'Regulated Activity'
+How to understand and use the new definition of Regulated Activity

-The old part of the definition is relatively straightforward to determine i.e. is an individual teaching, training or instructing children and do they meet the frequency or intensity requirements?
+The old part of the definition is relatively straight forward to determine i.e. is an individual teaching, training or instructing children and do they meet the frequency or intensity requirements.

 The tricky part of the new definition is in understanding if someone is unsupervised.

 In some sports the concept of supervision can be difficult to define.
-For example, you may have a head coach and an assistant coach; in large part the work of the assistant coach is supervised by the head coach - however the assistant coach may also take a group of children off to a different area of the gym or sports field to work on specific skills.
-In this scenario the assistant coach may not be in sight or hearing of the head coach and it may therefore be unclear whether he/she is supervised or not.
-The Government has stipulated that the level of supervision should be determined by the organisation to the degree that was reasonable to protect children.
+For example you may have a head coach and an assistant coach.
+In large part the work of the assistant coach is supervised by the head coach - however the assistant coach may also take a group of children off to a different area of the gym or sports field to work on specific skills.
+In this scenario the assistant coach may not be in sight or hearing of the head coach and it may therefore be unclear whether s/he is supervised or not.

+The Government have stipulated that the level of supervision would be determined by the organisation to the degree that was reasonable to protect children.
 As an organisation, the BGA has been entrusted with the responsibility of defining supervision in a way that is appropriate for our context and environment.

-In gliding, this is easier to define by the nature of our sport.
+In gliding this is easier to define by the nature of our sport.
 A number of our individual instructors do provide teaching, training or instructing to children (defined as under 18 years-Children Act 1989), this does happen frequently can happen intensively (and supervising someone instructing a young person in flying in a glider at several thousand feet or less just isn't possible!).
 This definition can also apply to those club members who run or work with cadet or youth groups as they will be supervising children.
 These are the examples in gliding which should be considered as Regulated Activities as they will be unsupervised.